This really “IS” the Dawning of the Age of Aquarius

 Only recently did I discover that Neil Armstrong was NOT the first choice of astronaut to take the first human step onto the Moon.
 The historic task was originally intended for Buzz Aldrin but for all practical purposes Armstrong made the monumental leap due to his seated position being closest to the hatch door.
 From a karmic perspective, no one else but Neil Armstrong could have taken that first step for Mankind.
 It was the man from Wapakoneta, Ohio’s astrological destiny.

 Below is Neil Armstrong’s birth or natal chart:

-Returning once more to the hallucinogen-induced opening lyrics to “The Age of Aquarius”, the song begins by referring to the placement of the Moon itself and its positioning in the 7th House.
+Returning once more to the hallucinogen-induced opening lyrics to the song “The Age of Aquarius”, the piece begins by referring to the placement of the Moon itself and its positioning in the 7th House.
 Fascinatingly, Neil Armstrong was born with his natal Moon actually positioned in the 7th house – quite literally!
 The astronaut’s natal Moon also was placed in the sign of foreign or exotic travel, Sagittarius.

 The planet of Flight, its correlating 3rd House, and its Mercurial Rulership

 Mercury is the planet of motion, most especially “flight” itself and the smallest heavenly body in our Solar System rules over 2 signs of the Zodiac, Gemini and Virgo.
 Considering the planet named after the ancient messenger of the Gods is the “chart ruler” of Neil Armstrong’s chart (the planetary ruler of the sign the Ascendant is placed) given he was born with Gemini on the horizon at the time of his birth, it’s only logical for Mercury’s signs, themes, and natural House rulerships to play a highly significant role within the astronaut’s natal chart.